corinnekubler/gitflow-with-github/release-scripts/README.md

  - the POM versions are set to ($RELEASE_VERSION+1)-SNAPSHOT in develop branch.

 ## Cleaning a release
-If everything is ok then we can launch the `clean-release.sh` This script will remove all the branches created for the release (local and remote)
+If everything is ok then launch the `clean-release.sh` This script will remove all the branches created for the release (local and remote)